pkardas/notes/conferences/aws-innovate-ai-ml-21.md

 ## Deploy state-of-the-art ML models and solutions in a single click

 SageMaker Studio.
 Problem: text analysis, there are 60 models prepared for text analysis.
-We can select one, eg. trained on Wikipedia.
+We can select one, e.g. trained on Wikipedia.
 Then we can deploy the model, we can fine tune the model - we need to provide the dataset in a special format.
 Model has an endpoint, which can be tested in the Jupyter Notebook.

 ![aws-innovate-ai-ml-21-5](../_images/aws-innovate-ai-ml-21-5.png)